oaqa/cse-framework/README.md

 The CSE is a core component of the OAQA project, whose objective is to provide a framework for finding optimal experiment configurations, given time and resource constraints.

-The CSE-Framework is built on top of [UIMA](http://uima.apache.org/).